opencontainers/tob/proposals/distribution.md

     * In/Out/Future: Out of scope
     * Status: N/A
     * Description: Defining protocols for authenticating and authorizing distribution access.
-    * Why: As a HTTP-based protocol, clients and servers can negotiate authentication via HTTP's [challenge-response authentication framework][rfc7235-s2.1].
+    * Why: As an HTTP-based protocol, clients and servers can negotiate authentication via HTTP's [challenge-response authentication framework][rfc7235-s2.1].
         There is no need for the distribution specification to choose a particular authentication scheme, because clients receiving 401 and 407 responses can use IANA's [HTTP Authentication Scheme Registry][iana-auth] to look up referenced schemes and take appropriate action.
-        It is reasonable to provide a standardized way to use DNS based distribution in conjunction with OCI without requiring its use.

 * “Creating a reference spec for optional DNS based naming and discovery”.
     Discovery and registry protocols are completely separate and do not need to be added together.